emmettbutler/ctci/http_log_analysis/README.md

 * Support more log formats than just this one CSV schema
 * Send alerts to a pager service
-* Include outlier characteristics in alerts (for example, "host 10.0.0.1 accounts for 90% of the traffic in this window")
+* Include outlier characteristics in alerts (for example, "status 500 from host 10.0.0.1 accounts for 90% of the traffic in this window")
 * Calculate performance against an SLO based on availability tracking
 * Support multiple alert types (maybe even configurable) beyond avg event count per time window
 * Keep sliding window sorted to enable more efficient window pruning
+* Consider organizing toplevel functions into a class interface